Verse-V2/versemarketmvp/PRODUCT_REQUIREMENTS.md

 ## 8. Open Questions / Future Considerations

 *   Specific logic for odds calculation and manipulation.
-*   Detailed requirements for the Rewards section.
 *   Data source and update frequency for prediction market events.
 *   Payment processing integration for the Store (if real money is involved).
 *   User onboarding flow.
+*   Persistence and tracking mechanism for daily challenge completion.
+*   Backend implementation for the 24-hour cooldown timers.
+*   Future expansion of daily challenge types and reward amounts.